Importing Scripts

 File Path

-command is a relative file path, meaning you are able to put the file you want to import into a subdirectory.
+The file in quotes for the require and import command is a relative file path, meaning you are able to put the file you want to import into a subdirectory.

 For example a directory like this: